• Link to Facebook

 What do the cemetery symbols and emblems mean?

-Have you ever wondered about the symbols and emblems found on headstones and monuments at the cemetery?Cemetery Symbols
+HAVE you ever wondered about the symbols and emblems found on headstones and monuments at the cemetery?Cemetery Symbols

 If you grew up in a religious family, there were no doubt some symbols that appeared frequently.